djsudduth/keep-it-markdown/APPLE-NOTES.md

 - All markdown simple files will end up in the Mac "Imported Notes" folder
 - Once transferred, run this special Apple Shortcut (https://www.icloud.com/shortcuts/0be7572bb70c4f808a9e1c73a08e4dda) that will convert your Keep labels to Apple Notes tags (NOTE: the Shortcut may take a long time to run if you've imported a lot of Keep notes)

+If you want to export all your notes (run both `python kim.py -an -d -b --all` and `python kim.py -an -d -a -b --all` to export both active and archive (`-a`) notes).
+The `-d` option removes duplicate labels in notes - e.g., if you have both #mytag in the note and the label 'mytag' as well.

 All media types should transfer (images, audios, and drawings).
 Reminders, formatted text and note colors do not transfer (reminder notes will transfer - just not the actual Tasks to Apple Reminders)